Magistrate of Brussels

 Mould thought that the painting was probably a preparatory sketch for Van Dyck's 1634 work Magistrates of Brussels, which was destroyed in the Bombardment of Brussels in 1695.
 Its composition is known from a grisaille sketch, in the Ecole Nationale Superieure des Beaux-Arts in Paris, which van Dyck prepared to show how he planned to lay out the piece.
 Another three sketches of magistrates' heads for the same work, with the same red background as MacLeod's painting, are known to exist: two in the Ashmolean Museum at Oxford, and a third which was sold to an unknown buyer.
 A further work, in the Royal Collection, may also be from the same series.
 Mould pointed out that the pose of the MacLeod portrait matched that of the rightmost individual in the grisaille sketch.

 Mould valued the sketch at between £300,000 and £400,000, making it the most valuable painting identified in the 36-year history of the programme.
-MacLeod announced his intention to sell it, and to use the money to buy church bells, in commemoration of the centenary of the start of the First World War.
-In May 2014, it was announced that the work would be auctioned at Christie's on 8 July. but it failed to sell on that occasion.
+MacLeod announced his intention to sell it and to use the money to buy church bells, in commemoration of the centenary of the start of the First World War.
+In May 2014, it was announced that the work would be auctioned at Christie's on 8 July.
+Still, it failed to sell on that occasion.
 It was later sold to a private collector.
 In 2015, the painting was on loan to the Rubenshuis, and in 2016 it was exhibited at the Frick Collection in New York.
 As of September 2018, it remained a part of the Rubenshuis exhibition.